Septarian Nodule or Concretion

 Septarian in Crystal Healing

-In crystal healing and according to Judy Hall's Crystal Bible, septarian is said to encourage one to take care of the earth.
-It harmonizes emotions and is generally a joyful stone which help bring new ideas and the enthusiasm to follow them through.
+In crystal healing and according to Judy Hall's Crystal Bible, a septarian nodule is said to encourage one to take care of the earth.
+It harmonizes emotions and is generally a joyful stone which helps to bring new ideas and the enthusiasm to follow them through.
 It enhances the ability to communicate within a group and is emotionally nourishing and calming.

 Further ReadingAn Interesting Forum Thread